privacyint/ThornSec/example_json.md

 		"sshport":"65422",
 		//Run updates on server if require (default false) "update":"false",
-		//Default "external" interface for a given server. (default enp0s3) "iface":"enp0s3",
+		//Default "external" interface for a given server. (default enp0s17) "lan":[{"iface":"enp0s17"}]
 		//Amount of RAM, in mb, to assign to a service (default 1024) "ram":"1024",
-		//Non-exclusive number of cpus to assign to a service (default 1) "cpus":"8",
+		//Non-exclusive number of cpus to assign to a service (default 1) - this should be <= the number of *physical* CPUs in the hypervisor
+		"cpus":"8",
 		//Disk size, in mb, to be allocated to the root filesystem of a service (default 8096) "disksize":"8096",
 		//Disk size, in mb, to be allocated to the data storage of a service (default 8096) "datadisksize":"8096",
-		//URL of the debian ISO you wish to use to build VMs (>= 9.0 supported, default 9.1.0-amd64-netinst) "debianisourl":"cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.1.0-amd64-netinst.iso",
+		//URL of the debian ISO you wish to use to build VMs (>= 9.0 supported, default is pulled from the latest netinst on cdimage.debian.org)
+		"debianisourl":"cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.1.0-amd64-netinst.iso",
-		//Known-good sha512 checksum of the above ISO (this comes from debian.org, default 9.1.0-amd64-netinst) "debianisosha512":"697600a110c7a5a1471fbf45c8030dd99b3c570db612044730f09b4624aa49f2a3d79469d55f1c18610c2414e9fffde1533b9a6fab6f3af4b5ba7c2d59003dc1",
+		//Known-good sha512 checksum of the above ISO (this comes from debian.org, default is pulled from the SHA512SUM file on cdimage.debian.org)
+		"debianisosha512":"697600a110c7a5a1471fbf45c8030dd99b3c570db612044730f09b4624aa49f2a3d79469d55f1c18610c2414e9fffde1533b9a6fab6f3af4b5ba7c2d59003dc1",
-		//Debian mirror to be used for packages (default ftp.uk.debian.org) "debianmirror":"ftp.uk.debian.org",
+		//Debian mirror to be used for packages (default free.hands.com) "debianmirror":"free.hands.com",
 		//Subdirectory to be used for pulling packages (default /debian) "debiandirectory":"/debian",
 		//Admins (accounts to create on our services)